To link to this database use: https://libraries.indiana.edu/databases/unbisnet

 Primary bibliographic database of the United Nations, established in 1979.
 Indexes UN documents and publications and non-UN publications in the Dag Hammarskjold Library.

-The Language of the file is English.
-UNBISnet now includes links to the full text of a rapidly growing number of documents in the six official languages (Arabic, Chinese, English, French, Russian and Spanish).
+The language of the file is English.
+United Nations Digital Library includes links to the full text of a rapidly growing number of documents in the six official languages (Arabic, Chinese, English, French, Russian and Spanish).
 Records for current General Assembly, Security Council and Economic and Social Council documents are being linked directly to the UN Official Document System (ODS).
-Password for the ODS is not needed to use this UNBISnet facility.
+Password for the ODS is not needed to use this United Nations Digital Library facility.
 For older documents available in ODS, consult with reference staff in GIMSS (2nd Floor of the IUB Main Library).

 Indiana University-Bloomington serves as a depository for UN documents and holds most documents produced and distributed by the UN.
 For additional assistance contact the Government Information, Microforms and Statistical Services Department